|

 The purposes of this Chapter are:

-� To assure safe and adequate provision of residential utility service;
+� To assure safe and adequate provision of utility service;

 � To assure that service is not disconnected or refused unreasonably; and